-With so many threats facing modern companies, it can be difficult to know which threats should be addressed first.
-Risk quantification is a method that provides you with a numeric representation of your risks, which in turn allows you to prioritize those that are the most likely to happen or could cause the most damage.
+With so many threats facing modern companies, knowing which threats to address first can be challenging.
+Risk quantification is a technique that assigns a numerical value to threats, so you can prioritize issues that are most likely to occur or cause the most significant harm.

-Not all threats can be measured in this way.
-Quantifiable risks are those that can be definitively expressed in monetary value (say, lost profits), as opposed to non-quantifiable or qualitative risks, which are more anecdotal in nature.
-Performing a quantitative risk assessment (QRA) can help you determine what risks your company is facing and how they can be measured.
+This method does not work for all cyber attacks.
+Quantifiable risks can be expressed in monetary value (say, lost profits), while non-quantifiable or qualitative risks are more anecdotal.
+A quantitative risk assessment (QRA) can help you figure out what risks your business faces and how to measure them.

-While risk quantification originated in the financial industry, it is becoming increasingly common in cybersecurity.
-Much as a financial institution will take risks to gain profit, cyber risks frequently arise during periods of growth and expansion for a company.
-Risk quantification can be a beneficial strategy for many companies, and knowing the pros, cons, and best practices will help you determine whether it’s a viable option for your organization.
+While risk quantification originated in the financial sector, it’s becoming increasingly common in cybersecurity.
+Risk quantification can be a beneficial strategy for many security teams.
+Knowing the pros, cons, and best practices will help you determine whether it’s viable for your organization.

-Having quantifiable data at your disposal is also useful to chart your progress over time.
-With this data you’ll have definitive proof about whether your risk management is sufficient and that your cost estimates are correct.
-Data doesn’t lie; it will be useful in creating your risk register and developing a successful risk management program at your company.
+Quantifiable data also allows you to chart your progress on risk management over time.
+With this data, you’ll have definitive proof of whether your risk management efforts are sufficient and your cost estimates are correct.
+Data doesn’t lie; it will be valuable for creating your risk register and developing a successful risk management plan at your company.

 Challenges of Risk Quantification